12 Common Instagram Scams and How To Spot Them

 Social media changed the game for a lot of musicians.
 If you’re an emerging musician, you don’t have to deal with gatekeeping by industry executives — instead, you can reach out to audiences via your own platform.
 This might be hard given social media algorithms, so fake music promotion accounts have popped up all over social media.

-While these accounts do have a lot of followers, most of them are bots.
+While these accounts do have many followers, most are bots.
 They promise to boost your music and may even show you how many views you have.
 Unfortunately, almost all of the views are automated, and your music doesn’t reach real people who will become fans.

 These accounts reach out via comments and DMs and will charge you for a very convincing-looking lie.
-Instead, look for free tutorials or classes on how to boost your online presence and use social media algorithm strategies to organically grow your following.
+Instead, look for free tutorials or classes on boosting your online presence and using social media algorithm strategies to organically grow your following.

 10. Blackmail